 - Ask your children if they would like you to invite their in-laws for Jewish holiday celebrations at your home.

-- Think of ways that you can comfortably participate in others’ holiday celebrations and show respect for your son-in-law’s or daughter-in-law’s parents.
-For example, wrapping gifts in silver paper with white bows may be a way for a Jewish family to participate comfortably in holiday celebrations with non-Jewish in-laws.
+- Think of ways that you can comfortably participate in others’ holiday celebrations and show respect for your mechutonim.
+For example, wrapping gifts in silver paper with white bows may be a way for a Jewish family to participate comfortably in holiday celebrations with in-laws who celebrate Christmas.
 Such a compromise shows respect for both families and acknowledges differences without making an issue of the differences.